+44 (0)20 7822 1200

 - Claim resulting from escape of oil from boilers onto C’s property.
 This case also raised company law issues in relation to the corporate entities bringing the claim.

 - Multiple claims in negligence, nuisance and breach of contract, arising from allegedly negligent installation of appliances.

 - A claim for contribution in respect of damage caused to a power cable during excavation works.

 - Numerous claims against insurers for diminution in value caused to chattels.

-Emily is currently acting for the defendant in an ongoing claim regarding the allegedly negligent mishandling of litigation.
+Recent experience includes acting for the defendant in a claim brought by a football club, regarding allegedly negligent mishandling of litigation.

 Emily has also acted in personal injury claims in both football and motorsport and acts for both claimants and defendants in such cases.
 Emily also assisted in a rare private prosecution that was brought by a cyclist following the refusal of the police and the CPS to pursue the matter.

-Emily regularly acts in litigation arising from insurance claims, and is experienced in dealing with complex points of contractual interpretation which may arise in coverage disputes.
+Emily regularly acts in litigation arising from insurance claims, and is experienced in dealing with complex points of policy interpretation which arise in coverage disputes.
 She has a particular interest in fraudulent claims, and is frequently instructed in claims in which policyholders are suspected of dishonesty.